Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 ### Evaluation period

-You may begin an analysis at the conclusion of your desired assignment period by creating a Holdout Experiment.
+You may begin an analysis by creating a Holdout Experiment.

 ![Creating a Holdout Experiment](/img/experiments/holdouts/holdouts-create-experiment.png)